-On behalf of the Center for Nutrition in Schools in the UC Davis Department of Nutrition, we are pleased to introduce the first edition of The Shaping Healthy Choices Program in Action: A Best Practices Guide.
-This tool is a valuable resource to assist local educational agencies in implementing the evidence-based, multi-component Shaping Healthy Choices Program.
+On behalf of the Center for Nutrition in Schools in the UC Davis Department of Nutrition, I am pleased to introduce the first edition of The Shaping Healthy Choices Program in Action: A Best Practices Guide.
+This tool is a valuable resource to assist local educational agencies in implementing the evidence-based, multicomponent Shaping Healthy Choices Program.
 The best practices and strategies included in this tool are based on the first-hand experiences of researchers and community members involved with the implementation of the program over the course of several years.
-We are confident that you will find this tool useful when developing your Shaping Healthy Choices Program implementation plan, and look forward to hearing the exciting results and success stories.
+I am confident that you will find this tool useful when developing your Shaping Healthy Choices Program implementation plan.
+I look forward to hearing the exciting results and success stories!

-Sincerely.
+Sincerely,